jedwed/os-notes/tutorials.md

 *A program is to run on a multiprogrammed machine.
 Describe at which points in time during program development to execution time where addresses within the program can be bound to the actual physical memory it uses for execution?
 What are the implication of using each of the three binding times?*
 - Compile-time: The exact address must be known in advanced, and recompiled if it ever changes.
 Otherwise, processes will interfere with each other.
 Furthermore, running the same program twice would not work, since they would be using the same physical address
 - Load-time: Addresses are annotated such that when program is loaded in to physical memory, the loader can bind those addresses to the correct physical memory location.
 It slow loading, and there is not much flexibility
-- Run-time: Special hardware translates the addresses into actual phyiscal addresses
+- Run-time: Special hardware translates the addresses into actual phyiscal addresses (TLB?)

 ### Q5
 *Describe four algorithms for allocating regions of contiguous memory, and comment on their properties.*